Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 | Show QoS details             | \- (mdiag -q <QoS> in Maui/Moab) | sacctmgr show qos <QoS>                  |
 +------------------------------+----------------------------------+------------------------------------------+

-Resource sharing and job prioritisation
+Resource sharing and job prioritization
 =======================================

-For optimising the utilisation of the computing resources, certain resource-sharing and job prioritisation policies are applied to jobs submitted to the Slurm cluster.
+For optimizing the utilization of the computing resources, certain resource-sharing and job prioritization policies are applied to jobs submitted to the Slurm cluster.
 The implications to users can be seen from the three aspects: **cluster limits*, **job limits** and **job priority**.

 Cluster limits
 --------------